containers/toolbox/doc/toolbox.conf.5.md

 **distro** = "DISTRO"

-Create a toolbox container for a different operating system DISTRO than the host.
+Create a Toolbx container for a different operating system DISTRO than the host.
 Cannot be used with `image`.

 **image** = "NAME"

-Change the NAME of the image used to create the toolbox container.
+Change the NAME of the image used to create the Toolbx container.
 This is useful for creating containers from custom-built images.
 Cannot be used with `distro` and `release`.